calmoo/levine_kindle/README.md

 ## Set up Gmail filters:

-- This script is naive/lazy and is spoonfed already filtered emails to pick off - this avoids awkward IMAP search syntax.
+- This script is naive/lazy and is spoonfed pre-filtered emails to pick off - this avoids awkward IMAP searching.
-- You can import the premade `email_filter.xml` to your gmail in your account settings [here](https://mail.google.com/mail/u/0/?hl=en&shva=1#settings/filters)
+- You can import the premade filter `email_filter.xml` to your gmail in your account settings [here](https://mail.google.com/mail/u/0/?hl=en&shva=1#settings/filters).
+This will create a label called "Matt" with all the newsletters.